On the convergence of the variational quantum eigensolver and quantum optimal control: Results

 In order to check whether these Lie algebra elements are linearly independent, we compute the determinant

 Thus, as long as \(\phi_2 < \frac{\pi}{4}\), the $\Omega_{j}$'s span \(\mathfrak{su}(2)\) We conclude that for a single qubit the parameterized unitary transformation,

 is locally surjective.
 This construction effectively doubles the number of necessary parameters.
 It is natural to ask whether it is possible to find locally surjective parameterizations with even fewer parameters.
-Since topological arguments exclude a locally surjective parameterization with exactly \(d^2-1\) parameters \cite{altafini_use_2002}, at least \(d^2\) parameters are required.
+In the literature it is claimed that in particular product-of-exponentials ans\"atze with exactly \(d^2-1\) parameters always lead to singular points due to the semisimplicity of $SU(d)$ \cite{altafini_use_2002}.
+However, no rigorous proofs is known to us.
+Nevertheless, we expect that at least \(d^2\) parameters are required to avoid singular points.
 Indeed, one can construct a locally surjective parameterized unitary transformation with exactly \(d^2\) parameters using the \textit{Cayley transform}

 where we denote by \(\mathrm{U}^*(d)\) the set of unitaries \(G\), s.t \(\det(G + \mathds{1}) \neq 0\) and \(\mathfrak{u}(d)\) is the unitary algebra of all skew Hermitian matrices.
 It is a diffeomorphism onto its image, implying that there are no singular points on the entire parameter space \cite{quillen_superconnection_1988}.
 Even though its image is a proper subset of the unitary group, the Cayley transform can reach any unitary up to an irrelevant global phase factor.
+Also, it can be modified such that its image becomes \(\mathrm{SU}(d)\) instead (see \Cref{sec:modified_cayley}).
 Hence, we indeed have found a locally surjective unitary transformation that only requires \(d^2\) parameters.

 \begin{corollary*} Let \(X_j\), \(j=1,...,d^2\) be a basis of \(\mathfrak{u}(d)\) and \(X(\vec{\theta}) = \sum_{j=1}^{d^2}\theta_j X_j\) for \(\vec{\theta}\in \mathds{R}^{d^2}\).
 Then the parameterized unitary transformation